djeada/Parallel-And-Concurrent-Programming/README.md

 #### Examples in JavaScript

+A Node.js application runs on a single thread.
+In this thread an event loop listens for events and then triggers the events associated callback function upon detection.
+By this simple illustration we can already see that Node.js does not support multithreading because each application is run on a single thread.

 ## Multiprocessing

 Multiprocessing is a method of achieving concurrency by creating several processes within a single program.
 It is important to note that parallelism is not guaranteed by multiprocessing.
 Processes, unlike threads, do not share any resources by default, hence it makes the most sense to use that approach when you wish to simulatenously complete unrelated tasks.